adriaroca/mytheresa-promotions-test/HOWIDIDIT.md

 ### Step4: Return at most 5 elements

 For this feature, I'm going to put limits on the results of the use case as an optional argument.

+### Step 5: Apply discounts

+There are three rules for applying discounts.
+From documentation:

+- Products in the boots category have a 30% discount.
+- The product with sku = 000003 has a 15% discount.
+- When multiple discounts collide, the bigger discount must be applied.

+I'm going to encapsulate this business logic in the `ProductPrice` domain object.
+For this, I will modify the price object requested in the `Product` entity constructor.
+Instead of an object, I'm going to ask for the integer of the price and then construct the object internally.

+I have directly hardcoded the rules in the method.
+This is obviously not a good solution.
+It could be obtained by saving the values in the database or in a configuration file.